-Course outcomes: On successful completion of this course, the students will be able to:
+Course outcomes: On successful completion of this co ourse, stude nts will be able to: s CO Statement · ·

 CO Statement CO1 Study the mechanical design of process equipment.
 CO2 List the various design parameters of process equipment.
 CO3 Understand pressure vessels such as thin or thick walled, under pressure and load.
 CO4 Design of heads and closures, supports.